castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 ### Node Selectors

+**When to use:** only use spot instances

-If you want to make sure that a pod is scheduled on spot instances only, in addition to tolerations, you must add `nodeSelector` as well.
+If you want to make sure that a pod is scheduled on spot instances only, add `nodeSelector` as well as per example below.
-That way, the autoscaler ensures that whenever your pod requires additional workload in the cluster, only a spot instance is picked to satisfy the needs.
+The autoscaler will then ensure that only a spot instance is picked whenever your pod requires additional workload in the cluster.

 ```yaml
 ...